 Examination form: an open written home assignment on a topic selected by the student within the chosen profile subject.
 The topic should be approved by the supervisor, who is the teacher of the profile subject.

 Length: 15-20 standard pages excluding appendices.

-Multiple

-participants: possible, provided that each individual participant's work stands and

-can be assessed on its own, see § 17
+participants: possible, provided that each individual participant's work stands and can be assessed on its own, see § 17 relevant examination period by the relevant teacher is 1st January/1st

-Submission: the deadline for submission of assignments that are to be assessed in the relevant examination period by the relevant teacher is 1^{st} January/ 1^{st} June respectively.
+Submission: the deadline for submission of assignments that are to be assessed in the

-Second examiner: external

-Assessment: 7-point grading scale

-Weighting: 10 ECTS

-tt enginning.

 Media and Communication Theory Teaching activity no.:

-(Medie- og k (Medie- og kommunikationsteori)
+(Medie- og k communikationsteori)

 The Master's Programme in Business, Language and Culture, Cand.negot.;

-Study/Profile: Profile: Global Marketing Mar nagement, In ternational Communication
+Study/Profile: Profile: Global Marketing Management, International Communication

-Management, International Sa les Managen nent
+Management, International Sales Management

 ECTS: 10 ECTS City: Odense

-Somester 1st semester Institute: Institute of Language and
+Semester: 1st semester Institute: Institute of Language and

-Semester: 1 st semester Communication
+Communication

 Language of English Responsible Dennis Day

-instruction: Liigiisii teacher: Dennis Day
+instruction: Eligiisii teacher: Dennis Day

 Approved: 19th of May 2011